erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/la_bohème.md

 writer: "Henri Murger"

-category: "Opera and Musical"
+category: "Opera and Musicals"
-tag: 时期，Romance, Classics, Music, Italian, Tragedy, Passion
+tag: 1900s, Romance, Classics, Music, Italian, Tragedy, Passion

 synopsis: |
   "A sad love story of Rodolfo and Mimì.
 When the penniless poet Rodolfo met the tailor Mimì, they immediately fell in love.
 But when Rodolfo learned that Mimì was seriously ill, their happiness is threatened.